ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 [/sourcecode]

 {% call callout('Important', type='caution') %}
-In order to simplify the above code example, we skipped over error handling.
+To simplify the above code example, we skipped over error handling.
 You should always make sure to catch and handle errors gracefully.
 {% endcall %}

 Now that we have our ready-to-use `Document` object, it's time to let AMP take over and render it.
 Get a reference to the DOM element that serves as container for the AMP document, then call `AMP.attachShadowDoc()`, like so: